intel-secl/docs/docs/quick-start-guides/SGX Infrastructure/6Deployment.md

 ???+ note
     In case orchestration support is not needed, please comment/delete SHVS_IP in agent.conf available in same folder
   - CSP system IP address where CMS, AAS, SHVS and SCS services deployed
-  - CSP Admin credentials (same which are provided in service configuration file. for ex: csp_skc.conf, orchestrator.conf or skc.conf)
+  - CSP Admin credentials (same which are provided in service configuration file. for ex: orchestrator.conf or enterprise_skc.conf)
   - Network Port numbers for CMS, AAS, SCS and SHVS
   - Token validity period in days
   - CMS TLS SHA Value (Run "cms tlscertsha384" on CSP system)